Skip to main content

 Steven Pogrebivsky

 Steve Pogrebivsky has founded multiple successful startups and is an expert in data and content management systems with over 25 years of experience.
 Previously, he co-founded and was the CEO of MetaVis Technologies, which built tools for Microsoft Office 365, Salesforce and other cloud-based information systems.
 MetaVis was acquired by Metalogix in 2015.
-Before MetaVis, Steve founded several other technology companies, including Stelex Corporation which provided compliance and technical solutions to FDA-regulated organizations.
+Before MetaVis, Steve founded several other technology companies, including Stelex Corporation, which provided compliance and technical solutions to FDA-regulated organizations.
+Steve holds a BS in Computer/Electrical Engineering and an MBA in Information Systems from Drexel University.